Vyral/mark-feder/_posts/2019-09-09-how-to-calculate-the-cap-rate.md

 {% include pullquote.html %}

-Here’s an example: Let’s say you bought a four-unit building in San Diego for $1 million and that you spent $200,000 to fix it up; you’d have $1.2 million tied up in the property.
+Here’s an example: Let’s say you bought a four-unit building in San Diego for $1 million and spent $200,000 to fix it up; you’d have $1.2 million tied up in the property.
 Now let’s assume that the rents would be $8,000 for the whole building ($2,000 per door); that would give you an annual rent of $96,000.
 Then assume that it costs $40,000 to operate that building, including property tax insurance, maintenance, management, water, sewage, trash, etc. All in all, you’d be left with a net operating income of $56,000. **When you’re looking at cap rates, you assume that there’s no mortgage, so you take the $56,000 and divide it by the $1.2 million to calculate your cap rate: about 4.7%**

 If you have any questions about cap rates or about investing in property, don’t hesitate to reach out to me.
 I’d love to help you.